Fort Pickens: Civil War

-The Confederates attacked the Fort on October 9, 1861 in the Battle of Santa Rosa Island, with a force of a thousand men.
+The Confederates attacked the western edge of Santa Rosa Island on October 9, 1861, in the Battle of Santa Rosa Island, with a force of over a thousand men.
 The attack came from the east, after forces landed four miles away.
 The attack was repelled by artillery and gunfire, and the Confederates retreated with 90 casualties.

 Bombardments

 After tensions in Pensacola grew, and the Confederates secured posts at Fort McRee and Fort Barrancas, the Federal forces decided to shell the confederate forts.
 On November 22, two Union warships, the Niagara and the Richmond, sailed into the bay, and the bombardment began.
 The attack lasted two days, and the results were in the Union's favor.
 Fort McRee was nearly destroyed, and the town of Warrington and the Navy Yard were destroyed.

-A second bombardment, meant to finish off the Confederates, was initiated on New Year's Day 1862.
-Fort McRee was almost destroyed, and any buildings near Fort Barrancas were burned.
+A second bombardment, provoked by the drunken Confederate commander of Fort Barrancas, who fired on Santa Rosa Island on New Year's Day 1862.
+This was the last exchange between US troops and Braxton Bragg army, before evacuating Pensacola in May 1862.

 Confederate surrender

-Running low on supplies, and with dwindling morale, the Confederates began to doubt their chances of success in the Battle of Pensacola.
+Running low on supplies and with dwindling morale, the Confederates began to doubt their chances of success in the Battle of Pensacola.
 Eventually, the Battle of Mobile Bay drew the last of the southern forces westward to Alabama to defend against Admiral Farragut's invasion forces.
 On May 10, 1862, the last Confederates at Pensacola surrendered to Fort Pickens.

 Despite repeated Confederate threats, Fort Pickens was one of only four Southern forts to remain in Union hands throughout the war, the others being Fort Taylor at Key West, Florida, Fort Jefferson at Garden Key, Florida in the Dry Tortugas, and Fort Monroe in Virginia.